GRONK13/devportfolio/README.md

 ## 📞 Support

-If you have any questions or need help with setup, please [open an issue](https://github.com/yourusername/devportfolio/issues) or contact me directly.
+If you have any questions or need help with setup, please [open an issue](https://github.com/GRONK13/devportfolio/issues) or contact me directly at gregg.marayan@gmail.com.

 ---